How to write YAML file for Azure Kubernetes Service (AKS)

 You might have maps of lists and lists of maps, and so on, but if you’ve got those two structures down, you’re all set.
 That’s not to say there aren’t more complex things you can do, but in general, this is all you need to get started with.

 Let’s start by looking at YAML maps.
 Maps let you associate name-value pairs, which of course is convenient when you’re trying to set up configuration information.
 For example, you might have a config file that starts like this:

 The first line is a separator and is optional unless you’re trying to define multiple structures in a single file.
 From there, as you can see, we have two values, apps/v1 and Deployment, mapped to two keys, apiVersion, and kind.

 You can also specify more complicated structures by creating a key that maps to another map, rather than a string, as in:

 --- apiVersion: v1 kind: Deployment metadata: name: skl labels: app: web

 The YAML processor knows how all of these pieces relate to each other because we’ve indented the lines.
-In this example I’ve used 2 spaces for readability, but the number of spaces doesn’t matter — as long as it’s at least 1, and as long as you’re CONSISTENT.
-For example, name and labels are at the same indentation level, so the processor knows they’re both part of the same map; it knows that app is a value for labels because it’s indented further.
+In this example, I’ve used 2 spaces for readability, but the number of spaces doesn’t matter — as long as it’s at least 1, and as long as you’re CONSISTENT.
+For example, name and labels are at the same indentation level, so the processor knows they’re both parts of the same map; it knows that the app is a value for labels because it’s indented further.